kdotzlaw/StudyBuddy/docs/CodeStandards.md

 ## Backend
 ### Python
 - All SQL queries in python will be done using **Prepared Statements** to avoid SQL Injection.
 A valid SQL query using a prepared statement is: `cursor.execute("SELECT * FROM <tableName> WHERE <colName> = ?", username)`

 ### SQL
 - Comments will be done using `/*  */`
 - All SQL keywords will be capitalized
-- Table names, row names, column names, and variable names will be camel case.
-For example, `userGrades`
+- Table names and function names will be camel case.
+For example, `userGrades`.
+- Names of rows and columns with multiple words will be seperated with a `_`.
+For example, `task_goal`.
-- All SQL files will be pushed to `backend/`
+- All SQL files will be pushed to `develop/backend/`
+-
 ### Testing
 - Database is tested using **UnitTest**, API tested using **flask_unittest**
 - Tests for database and API in seperate classes